It's Thursday April 27, 2017

 Recognizing that sailing clubs and teams do not enjoy travel budgets like the football and basketball teams’, residents have also opened their homes to the young sailors.Flying Juniors from the Bow to Stern fleet.
 All 18 FJ’s will be on the water for the Regatta.

-They have created a way to contribute on line, so that those who wish to support the regatta can designate that funds go to paying for specific aspects of the weekend.
-For instance, donors can help cover costs of lodging, or oysters or other sustenance for the sailors.
+The organizers have created a way to contribute on line, so that those who wish to support the regatta can designate that funds go to paying for specific aspects of the weekend.
+For instance, donors can help cover costs of lodging, or sustenance for the sailors.

 The crews will be on the water from about 9a-3p on Saturday the 1st and from 9a-1:30p on Sunday April 2.
 It should be within viewing distance from Lou Mac Park.